Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 Quality costs money.
 Our instructors are nationally recognized masters of their craft that are highly sought after.
-Our machines are costly to maintain, repair, and keeping running each and everyday.
+Our machines are costly to maintain, repair, and keeping running each and every day.
 Our monthly costs are approximately $200,000 per month because of the electricity it takes to run the equipment.
-Despite the fact that we keep overhead costs low with 83% of funds going straight to student programs, we offer classes day and night to accommodate our students who may have day jobs, so we’re open well beyond 40 hours per week.
+Despite the fact that we keep overhead costs low with 87% of funds going straight to student programs, we offer classes day and night to accommodate our students who may have day jobs, so we’re open well beyond 40 hours per week.

 How many graduates per year?

 Our graduating classes have continued to grow each semester.
-Currently we are limited to accepting between 50-60 full time and part time students per semester with approximately 40 graduating per semester.
+Currently, we are limited to accepting between 50-60 full time and part time students per semester with approximately 40 graduating per semester.